ciro-mota/firefox-desnap/README.md

 ## Proposal

 Ubuntu in its version 22.04 brought the Firefox proposal through the Snap format as the default for its installations and some of its flavors.
-The purpose of this Git is to install Firefox in the most current version on these distros through a direct download from Mozilla, with updates in the browser itself.
+The purpose of this Git is to install Firefox in the latest version on these distros through a direct download from Mozilla, with updates in the browser itself.

 Script will download the Firefox depending of locale setting of your system language.
 You can check that typing `locale | head -1`.

-This script can also install Firefox stable on Debian Stable or Testing, which usually has the ESR version installed.
+This script can also install Firefox latest on Debian Stable or Testing, which usually has the ESR version installed.

 **This script is under development, errors are expected.
 In case of errors please report them in the Issues tab for correction.**

 ## Notes

-- The script will check if you have the Snap or ESR versions installed, otherwise the Stable version can be installed and both can coexist normally on the same system.
+- The script will check if you have the Snap or ESR versions installed, otherwise the latest version can be installed and both can coexist normally on the same system.

-- If you choose, the script will uninstall the Snap or ESR versions and ask for confirmation to install the Stable version.
+- If you choose, the script will uninstall the Snap or ESR versions and ask for confirmation to install the latest version.

 - In addition to that, this script will also _pin_ the Snap version of Firefox so it doesn't get installed again.